 Asana’s strength is in clarity.
 I like how this template clearly maps out dependencies so you can prevent delays and finish the campaign smoothly and on schedule.
 It also features a timeline view to guide the team through each stage of the campaign, as well as milestones that mark significant project checkpoints, showing where you stand in terms of progress and completion.
 For marketing leads who need to manage moving parts across content, design, and strategy, this template is a reliable foundation.

-6. Notion – Centralized campaign wiki and task board
+Visit Asana6.
+Notion – A campaign wiki with task board

 Notion’s Marketing Team in-a-Box marketing campaign template combines Kanban boards, calendars, and editable docs in one place.
 Use it to store creative briefs, monitor deadlines, assign tasks, and track deliverables, all in a customizable and shareable layout.